-- 1. All proposals must show the projects value and benefit to the US geospace community.
-Examples of benefit include, but are not limited to, open-access to data products and software, cooperation and sharing of technology with other projects. - 2.
+- 1. All proposals must show the project's value and benefit to the US geospace community.
+Examples of benefits include, but are not limited to, open access to data products and software, cooperation and sharing of technology with other projects. - 2.
 A substantial component of student training and involvement of a diverse workforce in instrumentation development and deployment. - 3.
-A project management plan appropriate to the scope and complexity of the project is required and will be carefully evaluated as part of the proposal review process.
+A project management plan appropriate to the scope and complexity of the project is required and will be carefully evaluated as part of the proposal review process. - 4.
+[For Track 2 Proposals] Detailed plans for instrument deployment, operation, and retrograde/removal to the home institution at the end of award period.